How to count and cache function calls

 3. A shared (internal) cache approach also using a functor

-For that we switch to another example: The Rayleigh quotient.
+For that we switch to another example: the Rayleigh quotient.
 We aim to maximize the Rayleigh quotient $\displaystyle\frac{x^{\mathrm{T}}Ax}{x^{\mathrm{T}}x}$, for some $A∈ℝ^{m+1\times m+1}$ and $x∈ℝ^{m+1}$ but since we consider this on the sphere and Manopt.jl (as many other optimization toolboxes) minimizes, we consider

 \[g(p) = -p^{\mathrm{T}}Ap,\qquad p∈\mathbb S^{m}\]